-Well developed product lines challenge this view.
-Getting up to speed on the history, geography and theology of “The Forgotten Realms” would approach the level of a college degree if the person read everything that had been published and played every computer game set there.
-Even Ed Greenwood, the creator, would have a subtly different version of the setting than everyone else playing in and writing or design for it.
+Well-developed product lines challenge this view.
+Getting up to speed on the history, geography, and theology of “The Forgotten Realms” would approach the level of a college degree if the person read everything that had been published and played every computer game set there.
+Even Ed Greenwood, the creator, would have a subtly different version of the setting than everyone else playing in and writing or designing for it.

-Play-by-post RPGs have a reputation of having difficulty retaining players and I think this gives insight on that difficulty as well.
+Play-by-post RPGs have a reputation for having difficulty retaining players and I think this gives insight into that difficulty as well.
 The game has evolved through play and you’re asking someone to spend massive amounts of time and effort wading through the game’s background to determine what the implicit rules are and whether or not they want to play.
 Tough sell!

 This even goes beyond knowledge of the game and gets into culture.
 I recently tried to join a play by e-mail game that has been running through various iterations for decades.
-The game has a world-wide player base of 87 people.
-While they welcomed me and one of them claimed it’s the best game in the world, the amount of effort to determine how to submit a turn was more than I was willing to invest and I left.
+The game has a worldwide player base of 87 people.
+While they welcomed me and one of them claimed it’s the best game in the world, the amount of effort needed to learn how to submit a turn was more than I was willing to invest and I left.